-Scott P. Brown Senator Brown, 53, has been a member of our board of directors since February 2013.
-In March 2013, he joined Nixon Peabody LLP, a Boston, Massachusetts law firm, as counsel.
-Since February 2013, he also has been a commentator on Fox News on government affairs.
+Senator Brown, 55, has been a member of our board of directors since February 2013.
+From March 2013 to March 2014, he was of counsel at Nixon Peabody LLP, a Boston, Massachusetts law firm.
+From February 2013 to March 2014, he was also a paid commentator on Fox News on government affairs.
 Senator Brown served in the U.S. Senate (R-MA) from 2010 to 2013.
 During his term of office, he served on the following Senate Committees: the Committee on Homeland Security and Governmental Affairs (Ranking Member of the Subcommittee on Federal Financial Management, Government Information and International Security); the Committee on Armed Forces (Ranking Member of the Subcommittee on Airland); the Committee on Small Business and Entrepreneurship; and the Committee on Veterans' Affairs.
 Prior to his election to the U.S. Senate, Senator Brown was a Massachusetts state senator from 2004 to 2010.
 He also served three terms in the Massachusetts House of Representatives representing the 9th Norfolk District (1998-2004).
-Senator Brown has served as a member of the Chief Counsel.
-National Guard Bureau, as Deputy to the Chief Counsel.
-Since 1985, Senator Brown has also maintained a private law practice in Wrentham, Massachusetts.
+In 2014, Senator Brown retired after 33 years as a member of the National Guard, at the rank of Colonel in the Judge Advocate General's Corps (JAG), and most recently serving in the Office of the Chief Counsel, National Guard Bureau, as Deputy to the Chief Counsel.
+From 1985 until joining the U.S. Senate, Senator Brown also maintained a private law practice in Wrentham, Massachusetts.
 We believe Senator Brown's qualifications to serve on our company's board of directors include his good judgment and pragmatic approach to solving problems as well as his wealth of experience on local, state, national and international issues.
-William P. Tully Dr. Tully, 72, has been a member of our board of directors since December 2010.
-Dr. Tully is emeritus provost, vice president and professor of the State University of New York, College of Environmental Science and Forestry (SUNY-CESF), at Syracuse, New York, and continues to provide part-time instruction, continuing education and graduate student advising contributions.
-He first joined SUNY-CESF in 1966 as a professor and was provost, vice president from 1985 to 2005.
-He is also the State University of New York Chancellor's appointee to the Board of Governors of the New York Sea Grant Institute of the National Oceanic and Atmospheric Administration.
-From 2005 until 2008, he was the director of the Division of Engineering at SUNY-CESF, with responsibility for undergraduate, graduate and continuing education programs.
-From 2000 to 2007, Dr. Tully was also director of the Joachim Center for Forestry Industry, Economy and Environment located at SUNY-CESF, which focuses on improving the understanding and resolution of environmental problems facing the pulp and paper and related forestry industries.
-We believe Dr. Tully's qualifications to serve on our board of directors include his academic background and extensive study and knowledge of the paper industry, his experience providing private entrepreneurial consulting advice to companies in the paper industry and his expertise in understanding, assessing and developing new technologies and applications for the pulp and paper industry.